ebru/ebrukaya.me/README.md

 ## latest
 - **Docker** is added to tech stack with both dev and prod purposes. *(May 19)*
-- Page rendering is switched to getting data from a json file. *(July 19)*
+- Page rendering was changed as getting data from a json file. *(July 19)*